Sumana1910/Sumana1910/README.md

 # 👋 Hi, I'm Sumana!

-I'm a Computer Science graduate with a deep passion for **data science** and **statistics**.
-Over the years, I've built a strong foundation in **programming**, **mathematical modeling**, and **statistical analysis**—essential tools for making sense of complex datasets and uncovering meaningful insights.
+I’m currently a Master’s student in Computer Science, with a strong interest in **data science and statistics**.
+Through my academic journey, I have been building a solid foundation in **programming**, **mathematical modeling**, and **statistical analysis**—essential tools for understanding complex datasets and extracting meaningful insights.

-What drives me is a genuine curiosity about the world and a desire to solve real-world problems through **data-driven approaches**.
-I'm always on the lookout for new challenges, whether it's through personal projects, open-source contributions, or collaborative work with like-minded individuals.
+I am particularly drawn to the power of data-driven approaches in solving real-world problems.
+My curiosity about patterns in data motivates me to continuously learn and explore new techniques in machine learning, data analysis, and statistical modeling.
+I enjoy working on projects, experimenting with datasets, and collaborating with others to develop practical solutions using data.

  **🔭 Currently Exploring**
 - Machine learning & deep learning
+- AI models
+- Data science and data analysis
 - Time series forecasting
 - Real-world applications of statistical models